-Anirudh is an inveterate student of the dynamic interplay between the enterprises and ecosystems supplying technology-intensive products, customers using such products, and the overall market and social milieu in which the dynamics are set.
+Anirudh is an inveterate student of the dynamic interplay between science- and technology-intensive enterprises, the enterprises' customers, the ecosystems in which the enterprise play, and the overall social milieu in which the dynamics are set.
 A highly experienced and effective management thinker, educator, and facilitator, he is committed to integrating innovation, discernment, and a renaissance perspective to the practice of management, all supported by analytical rigor and a fearless love of the question.
-Anirudh’s research, teaching, and consulting focus on technology, product, pricing, marketing, and business strategies and tactics in the computer, consumer electronics, life science, media, and financial services industries.
-He has published numerous Harvard Business School case studies, and articles stemming from his research appear in Marketing Science, Sloan Management Review, Journal of Product Innovation and Management, Journal of Retailing, and European Management Journal.
+Anirudh’s research, teaching, and consulting focus on technology, product, pricing, marketing, and business strategies in the computer, consumer electronics, life science, media, and financial services industries.
+He has published numerous Harvard Business School case studies, and articles stemming from his research appear in Marketing Science, Sloan Management Review, Business Horizons, Journal of Product Innovation and Management, Journal of Retailing, and European Management Journal.

 Anirudh teaches in Babson College’s graduate program as well as custom executive-development offerings.
-In the graduate program, he teaches electives on the marketing of high-technology products and pricing in the information industries, and he heads an MBA track for students interested in the management of technology-intensive enterprises.
-As part of the Babson Executive Education faculty, Anirudh has taught in custom programs for, among others, Novartis, Fresenius, Siemens, EMC, IBM, Telenor, Ericsson, Teradyne, Fidelity, MetLife, Saint-Gobain, and the Diagnostic Marketing Association.
-Independent of Babson, Anirudh’s past and present executive-development and consulting clients include Molex, Comverse, Amdocs, JP Morgan Chase, Teva Pharmaceuticals, and GE Healthcare.
+In the graduate program, he offers electives on disruptive change and enterprise transformation; science, technology, and the enterprise; the marketing of high-technology products; and pricing in the information industries.
+As part of the Babson Executive Education faculty, Anirudh has served as faculty on custom programs for, among others, Siemens, IBM, FLIR, Ericsson, Merck Life Science, Novartis, Fidelity, MAPFRE, Santander, McGraw-Hill Education, and Saint-Gobain.
+Independent of Babson, Anirudh’s past and present executive-development and consulting clients include Molex, Stratasys, JP Morgan Chase, The Weather Channel, Teva Pharmaceuticals, and DePuy Synthes.